disorderedmaterials/dissolve/web/content/docs/run/workflow.md

 Dissolve writes its [restart file]({{< ref "restart" >}}) every 10 iterations of the main loop, unless specified otherwise.
 For safety, a backup of the previous restart file is kept in `.restart.prev`, in case something bad should happen.
 It is important to note that no other output files are written.
 Individual modules may provide options to save specific data or calculated quantities as the simulation progresses, but the Dissolve GUI should be the principal tool for observing progress in a simulation.

-Predicted timing information for the current iteration of the simulation is written to the `.beat` file.
-This [heartbeat file]({{< ref "heartbeat" >}}) is used by the GUI to allow simple assessment of a simulation's progress when monitoring it remotely.

 When running the Dissolve GUI you will also see a `.state` file appear.
 This contains GUI-specific information such as rendering styles, axis limits, and information on any defined workspaces, and is used to restore the GUI to the state you left it in when you last closed the input file.
 It is automatically loaded when opening an input file, if it exists, but is not required (i.e. if it gets deleted for some reason the input file will still open correctly).